sagemath/sagewiki_to_gh-2022-10-10/MichaelAbshoff.md

 Hello, I study math at the University of Dortmund.
 Most of the time I spend with SAGE is dedicated around packages and their portability.
 I added valgrind support to Sage 2.8.3 and have been using various valgrind tools to investigate Sage's memory consumption.

-I also recently become a release manager for Sage and I chaired a number of releases: 2.8.11, 2.8.13-2.8.15 and 2.9.
+I also recently become a release manager for Sage and I chaired a number of releases: 2.8.11, 2.8.13-2.8.15, 2.9 and 2.9.2.
 Since it looks like few people want to do this job it is very likely that I will do a lot more of those.

 == Task Table ==

 === Currently Working on ===
  * Probably chairing the current Sage release
- * Solaris port of SAGE.
+ * Solaris port of Sage.
- * FreeBSD port of SAGE.
+ * FreeBSD port of Sage.
+ * Cygwin re-port of Sage.
  * DMG installation image for MacOSX
  * optional spkgs: CoCoA 4.7.x, ApCoCoALib & CoCoALib, g++ 4.2
  * hunt mem-leaks in C/C++ code of Sage